-Not all new technologies end up saving you money.
+However, not all new technologies end up saving you money.
 The Light Emitting Diode (LED) is one of them.
-Yes, the new flashlights are fantastic and I absolutely love the one I own.
+Yes, the new flashlights are fantastic and I absolutely love the one I own, so much so, that I’m even thinking about incorporating some built-in ones around the rest of my house, granted that I use people like these downlight installers in Sydney to come and fit them for me.
+Because honestly, I have no idea what to do when it comes to things like this.
+But if it brings me the same amount of happiness as what the LED lights bring me now, it’s definitely a route worth taking.
 It puts out an immense amount of light seemingly forever on a single change of batteries.
 However, LED Christmas tree lights are another story.
 It would initially appear that they’d be a winner.
 Their life expectancy is supposedly much longer than standard bulbs and an entire 200 light string consumes a miserly 9 watts when you buy one of the nicer sets.
 In addition, the light they produce is vibrant.

 Unfortunately, the longevity of LED Christmas lights is a problem.
 Out of eight test sets I initially purchased for testing, one set is completely dark and two others have dark segments in just one year of use.
 Of course, the problem is likely with just one bulb in each darkened segment.
 However, this is where the another problem occurs, the bulbs are glued into place and you can’t change them.
 (A few newer sets do include replaceable bulbs, but each vendor appears to have a different socket scheme so the bulbs from one vendor aren’t interchangeable with those of another vendor.)
 However, whenever you can get them, get the sets with replaceable bulbs.